For businesses & organisations

 Examples:

-Instead of "better communication," we redesign how decisions actually get made, who holds what authority, how conflict gets surfaced and metabolised (not managed), what success actually measures, and how failure is treated.
-Communication becomes coherent when the architecture supports it.
+Instead of "better communication," we redesign how decisions actually get made, who holds what authority, how conflict gets surfaced and dealt with (not managed), what success actually measures, and how failure is treated.
+Communication becomes coherent when the structure supports it.

-Instead of "delegation training," we examine why the business is structured to need your constant input, dismantle that dependency architecture, and rebuild systems that function without you as the central node.
+Instead of "delegation training," we examine why the business is structured to need your constant input, dismantle that dependency, and rebuild systems that function without you as the central node.
 Then delegation works because the system allows it.

 Instead of "team building," we look at what the system is rewarding (individual performance?
 Political manoeuvring?
 Keeping the founder happy?) versus what it says it values (collaboration?
 Innovation?
 Accountability?).
 We redesign the incentive structure so the system rewards what you actually want, not what you're unconsciously perpetuating.